Mandingo (film): Plot

-In the Deep South of the United States prior to the American Civil War, Falconhurst is a run-down plantation owned by widower Warren Maxwell and largely run by his son, Hammond.
+In the Deep South of the United States before the American Civil War, Falconhurst is a run-down plantation owned by widower Warren Maxwell and largely run by his son, Hammond.
 Hammond and his cousin, Charles, visit a plantation where both men are given black women out of hospitality.
 Hammond chooses Ellen, who is a virgin.
 Both she and Hammond watch as Charles abuses and rapes the other woman, with Charles claiming that she likes it.
 Hammond asks Ellen if this is true, and she says no. Hammond then sleeps with Ellen.

 Warren Maxwell pressures him to marry, so Hammond chooses his cousin, Blanche, who is desperate to get out of her house to escape her brother Charles.
 It is implied that she had an incestuous relationship with Charles.
 After their wedding night, Hammond is sure that she is not a virgin—a claim Blanche denies.
 On their way back from their honeymoon, Hammond returns to the plantation where Ellen is kept and purchases her as his sex slave.
 Eventually, he comes to genuinely care for her.

 Meanwhile, Hammond purchases a Mandingo slave named Ganymede.
 Nicknamed "Mede", the slave works for Hammond as a prize-fighter.
-He's forced to soak in a large cauldron of very hot salt water to ostensibly toughen his skin.
+He is forced to soak in a large cauldron of very hot salt water to ostensibly toughen his skin.
 Hammond also breeds Mede with Pearl, even though Pearl is a blood relation of Mede's.
 Hammond makes a great deal of money betting on Mede's fights.

 Rejected by Hammond, Blanche becomes a slovenly alcoholic who does nothing all day long.
 While Hammond is on a business trip alone, Blanche discovers Ellen is pregnant.
 Correctly assuming the baby is Hammond's, Blanche beats Ellen.
 Ellen flees, but falls down some stairs, and miscarries.
 Hammond (who had promised Ellen that her baby would be freed), returns to Falconhurst and discovers Ellen lost the baby.
 Threatened with bodily harm by Warren, Ellen does not tell him how she miscarried.
 Hammond gives Ellen a pair of ruby earrings, which she wears while serving an evening meal.
 Hammond gave the matching necklace to Blanche, who becomes enraged to find Ellen being publicly favored by Hammond.